ErythroCraft/Sons-of-the-Forest-Modpack-Survival/README.md

-# Sons Of The Forest ModPack 2.0
+# Sons Of The Forest ModPack Survival
 Best mods in one pack without modloader installation (Direct Installation)

 Please keep in mind!